Automattic/jetpack/readme.txt

 * Fixed a PHP error impacting PHP 7.1.
 * Fixed a bug where we cached PUT and DELETE requests.
 We're treating them like POST requests now.
 * Delete supercache cache files, even when supercache is disabled, because mod_rewrite rules might still be active.
+* Updated the settings page, moving things around. [#173](https://github.com/Automattic/wp-super-cache/pull/173)
+* Make file locking less attractive on the settings page and fixed the WPSC_DISABLE_LOCKING constant so it really disables file locking even if the user has enabled it already.
+* Added a WPSC_REMOVE_SEMAPHORE constant that must be defined if sem_remove() is to be used as it may cause problems.  [#174](https://github.com/Automattic/wp-super-cache/pull/174)
+* Added a "wpsc_delete_related_pages_on_edit" filter that on returning 0 will disable deletion of pages outside of page being edited.

 = 1.4.8 =
 * Removed malware URL in a code comment. (harmless to operation of plugin but gets flagged by A/V software)